leryn1122/spec/spec-001.md

   For examples:
   - `server-xxx-77-19` for `10.x.77.19`
-- Parts of system serial number.
+- Parts of machine serial number.

 ## Section 2: Naming Format